EU regulators to decide on Telefonica's E-Plus deal by May 28

-BRUSSELS, April 2 European Union antitrust regulators will extend the deadline to May 28 to decide whether to clear Telefonica's bid for KPN's E-Plus unit in Germany, the European Commission said on Wednesday, giving the Spanish company more time to submit concessions.
+BRUSSELS European Union antitrust regulators will extend the deadline to May 28 to decide whether to clear Telefonica's (TEF.MC) bid for KPN's (KPN.AS) E-Plus unit in Germany, the European Commission said on Wednesday, giving the Spanish company more time to submit concessions.

 The deal has drawn intense regulatory attention as it would reduce the number of mobile operators from four to three in Europe's biggest market, raising the spectre of higher prices for consumers.